 - Injury to the eye

-Depending upon what’s causing your low vision, Dr. Edward Paul, OD, Phd, in Wilmington and Charlotte, may be able to improve it.
+Depending upon what’s causing your low vision, The Low Vision Centers of North Carolina, in Wilmington and Charlotte, may be able to improve it.
 Dr. Edward Paul is an expert in low vision rehabilitation and has specialized training in the magification and high-powered optics needed to treat this condition.

 Do I Have Low Vision?